legendary0001/debloater-app/README.md

 # debloater-app
-abandoned attempt at making a android debloating app
+abandoned attempt at making a android debloating app using ionic / capacitor